yazz/VisualJS/README.md

 ### TLDR
-The goal of Coils is enable developers to build single page web apps using Clojure and relational databases, by having SQL statements directly in the UI code:
+Coils lets you build web apps using Clojure and relation databases, using SQL statements in the UI code:

     (defn-ui-component  my-todo-app   [app] {}